Brewers vs. Orioles Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- The Brewers will send Freddy Peralta (5-5) to the mound for his 12th start this season.
+- Corbin Burnes (4-4) will take to the mound for the Brewers and make his 13th start of the season.

-- Peralta has 10 starts of five or more innings this season in 11 chances.
-He averages 5.5 innings per outing.
+- Burnes has 10 starts in a row of five innings or more.

 |Opponent